DHS-Components/dhs-suite-easy-deploy/README.md

 - KEYCLOAK: custom version ciam-swarm-keycloak 1.0

+- GSS: gss-admin/catalogue/ingest 1.2.0

 ### How to launch the installation

 The installer script has 2 parameters, ip machine and list of softwares installable.
-If it wants to install ALL softwares the command to be executed from 'root' user is:
+If it wants to install ALL softwares the command to be executed from 'root' user is (only for gss softwares before the launching, it is needed to set the IP adress of the machine in ALL config files and it is needed to install the COTS softwares, refer to section "Softwares configuration"):

-    ./2-click-installer.sh "<ip_machine>" "copsi,dafne,tf,sf,iam"
+    ./2-click-installer.sh "<ip_machine>" "copsi,dafne,tf,sf,iam,gss"

 If it wants to install a subset of softwares, for instance copsi and dafne, execute this command from 'root' user:

     ./2-click-installer.sh "<ip_machine>" "copsi,dafne"

-In order to configure the DHS suite as it wants it is needed to refer to section "Softwares configuration" and then, to restart the services, refer to section "How to restart services".
+In order to configure the DHS suite as it wants it is needed to refer to section "Softwares configuration".
+In order to restart the services, refer to section "How to restart services".

 This installation will be create these docker volumes: